I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

-Colagallo is by far the best beer bar in Granada.
-I enjoyed it so much that I went there several times in one week.
-Between the beer selection, the friendly owner, & good music, you’d be hard pressed to ask for more from a bar.
+Capitán Amargo Craft Beer Bar is by far the best beer bar in Granada.
+I enjoyed it so much that I went there several times in one week back when the space was known as Colagallo.
+Between the beer selection, the friendly owner, & good music, you’d be hard-pressed to ask for more from a bar.

-Colagallo has 24 taps and hundreds of cans & bottles, including many from Spain.
-When I visited six of the taps were Spanish, including two from nearby breweries Sacromonte & Alpujarra, plus a variety of cans & bottles from other Spanish breweries such as Garage Beer Co., Edge, Naparbier, Basqueland & Laugar.
-They also have unfiltered Pilsner Urquell, plus a full cocktail bar.
+Capitán Amargo Craft Beer Bar has over 30 taps and hundreds of cans & bottles, including many from Spain.
+The Spanish tap selection includes beers from nearby breweries Sacromonte & Alpujarra, plus a variety of cans & bottles from other Spanish breweries such as Garage Beer Co., Naparbier, Basqueland & Laugar.
+They also had unfiltered Pilsner Urquell, plus a full cocktail bar.

 The bar is long, so there’s plenty of seating for small groups or solo travelers who want to socialize.
 At the front & back, there’s space for larger groups.
 In the background, you’ll generally hear fun, indie pop music, including some in Spanish.
-If you’re looking for a good bar in Granada, Colagallo gets everything right.
+If you’re looking for a good bar in Granada, Capitán Amargo Craft Beer Bar gets everything right.

 Bella Kurva